TelcoSec/4G-LTE/_posts/2023-08-07-lte-ue-categories.markdown

 ---
 layout: post
-title:  "Linux for Pentesters"
+title:  "LTE UE Categories"
 date:   2023-08-07 10:51:47 +0530
 image: /images/Linux.png
-categories: [Pentesting, Linux]
+categories: [4G, LTE,UE]
 ---
 Linux is a popular and powerful choice for penetration testers and ethical hackers due to its flexibility, customization options, and a wide range of security tools available.
 Here are a few Linux distributions (distros) specifically designed for penetration testing and ethical hacking purposes:

-## Networking Essentials
+## LTE UE Categories

 - OSI Model: Understanding the layered architecture helps in pinpointing vulnerabilities at various levels.
 - Protocols: In-depth knowledge of TCP/IP and other network protocols is essential for accurate analysis.